 We also need BaseLanguage since we need to encode some functionality.
 The jetbrains.mps.lang. smodel language needs to be imported in order to query nodes.
 These languages should have been imported for you automatically.
 If not, you can import them using the Control + L shortcut.

-Now we can complete the scope definition code, which, in essence, returns all input fields from within the calculator:
+Now we can complete the scope definition code, which, in essence, returns all input fields from within the calculator (for parent scope to be available, import the jetbrains.mps.lang.Scopes language):

 A quick tip: Notice the use of SimpleRoleScope class.
 It is one of several helper classes that can help you build your own custom scopes.
-Check them out by Navigating to SimpleRoleScope N/A and opening up the containing package structure Alt+F1.
+Check them out by Navigating to SimpleRoleScope (Control/Cmd + N) and opening up the containing package structure Alt+F1.

 Scope helper implementations